Water test kit: how and why we test for nutrient pollution - Earthwatch Europe

 How can you help?

-Our rivers and freshwater habitats are at crisis point and we need urgent action.
-Sign up to the Great UK WaterBlitz to join the fight for healthy freshwater next Spring!
+Our freshwater habitats are in trouble and we need urgent action to make the invisible, visible.
+Take part in the next Great UK WaterBlitz between 24-27 April 2026 to join the fight for healthy freshwater!
 Help us build a national picture of water quality across the UK.
+Every datapoint counts.

-£6 can cover the cost of your water testing kit
+£6 covers the cost of one water testing kit

-£12 can pay for your kit and pays it forward for someone else
+£12 pays for one kit and also pays it forward for someone else